University of Toronto Mississauga: Location

-The campus is located in Erindale, a neighbourhood in west-central Mississauga on a large plot of land surrounded by protected forest.
-The area is bounded by Mississauga Road to the southwest, Dundas Street to the southeast, Burnhamthorpe Road to the northwest and the Credit River to the northeast.
+The campus is an enclave of Erin Mills, a neighbourhood in west Mississauga, but considered a special purpose character area and not part of any neighbourhood.
+It is located between Erin Mills and Erindale on 225 acres of protected forest at the west bank of the Credit River.
+It is the second-largest University of Toronto campus in terms of land area.
+The area is roughly bounded by Mississauga Road to the southwest, Dundas Street to the southeast, Burnhamthorpe Road to the northwest and the Credit River to the northeast.
 The nearby suburban neighbourhood, the Mississauga Road area and the Credit Woodlands, is a fairly affluent section of the city.